sanchitkhthpalia/ACS_Weather/README.md

 5. Enter a city name and view the weather!

 ## Notes
-- This project was completed as a 1-hour coding test assignment.
-The focus was on delivering a clean, functional, and visually appealing solution within a short timeframe.
+- The focus was on delivering a clean, functional, and visually appealing solution within a short timeframe.
 - The app uses the free Open-Meteo API which requires no API key and provides reliable weather data.

 ## Screenshots